 I am on my last week of my 45 days vacation and I’m out of possible places to visit with such a short time to spare.
 As I’m looking up places online, I come across Ma-Cho temple, then I remember!
 I’ve always wanted to visit it although I don’t remember why I never did the first time.
-And so, I prepared my trustee, awesome phone and my DSLR.
+And so, I prepared for the visit.

 Ma-Cho temple is located in Brgy.
 II, along the national highway of San Fernando.
 It’s situated high above sea level, seemingly like on a hill, overlooking the nearby sea.
 The building was built by the Chinese community sometime in the year 1975.

 The temple houses the image of the deity Mazu – the goddess of the sea – believed to be carers of the fishermen and those who live near the sea.

 Legend has it that Mazu and the virgin of Caysasay of the Roman Catholics are one and same.

 The temple is open to the public, no matter what your religion is.
 I’m a Roman Catholic and I’m drawn to the beauty and silence of this place.
 There is no entrance fee.